Mind, Body, Spirit

 Emphasis on Simultaneous Grabbing and Striking

-Hakka Kung Fu techniques emphasize simultaneous grabbing and striking, enabling practitioners to control their opponents while delivering precise and potent attacks, often targeting vital areas of the body.
+Hakka Kung Fu techniques emphasize simultaneous grabbing and striking, enabling practitioners to control their opponents while delivering precise and powerful attacks, often targeting vital areas of the body.

 Neutralizing Enemy Movements and Redirecting Energy